DataDog/dd-sdk-ios/docs/rum_collection.md

     Global.rum = RUMMonitor.initialize()
     ```

-From here, you have two choices.
-You can either use our auto instrumentation to let the SDK track RUM Views, Resources, Actions and Errors automatically or you can instrument your app manually to send this data.
-It is also possible to mix both methods.
+The RUM SDK offers two instrumentation methods:

+- Auto-instrumentation (recommended) - the SDK tracks views, resources, actions and errors automatically.
+- Manual instrumentation - you instrument your code to send RUM events.

+**Note**: It is possible to mix both methods.

 ## Auto Instrumentation

 ### RUM Views

-To enable RUM Views tracking, use the `.trackUIKitRUMViews(using:)` option when configuring the SDK:
+To enable RUM views tracking, use the `.trackUIKitRUMViews(using:)` option when configuring the SDK:
 ```swift
 Datadog.Configuration
    .builderUsing(...)